onaraighl/waveFlume/python/README.md

-waveMakerFunction.ipynb
+# waveFlume/python

-Python notebook.
+Python notebook: waveMakerFunction.ipynb

 Author: Nicola Young.

 Date: July 2025.

-Python notebook to compute the streamfunction (all modes) for a piston wavemaker in an open wave tank.
+* Python notebook to compute the streamfunction (all modes) for a piston wavemaker in an open wave tank.

-Uses linear water-wave theory to solve for Laplace's equation in the fluid with Bernoulli's condition applied to the free surface.
+* Uses linear water-wave theory to solve for Laplace's equation in the fluid with Bernoulli's condition applied to the free surface.